Portia17/VBA-challenge/README.md

 # VBA-challenge
-Week 2 VBA stock project for Berkeley Bootcamp
+Week 2 VBA stock project for Berkeley Bootcamp.

 The file with the actual stock data was too large to upload